shelklas/Vultron/README.md

 ```

 #### Assumptions
-The program assums the GPS is correctly installed on pin `/dev/ttyAMA0`.
+The program assumes the GPS is correctly installed on pin `/dev/ttyAMA0`.
 If this is not done,
 the program will NOT be able find the GPS module.
 You may use any GPS that is able to be
 processed by GPSD.